-The Executive Secretary's first responsibility is to provide administrative support to the State Deputy.
+The Executive Secretary's primary responsibility is to provide administrative support to the State Deputy.
 Some of the many duties are:

-- Prepare and send out correspondence, reports and other materials to other state officers, program directors, councils and others as directed by the State Deputy. - Help to setup and prepare for various state meetings throughout the year.

-In addition to these duties and others as assigned by the State Deputy, I am also responsible for producing the following documents each year:

-- Assemble and publish a State Directory for distribution at the Organizational Meeting each year. - Assemble and publish the Program Guide for distribution at the Organizational Meeting each year. - Publish the Annual Report for the State Convention each year.
+- Prepare and send out correspondence, reports and other materials to other state officers, program directors, councils and others as directed by the State Deputy. - Help to setup and prepare for various state meetings throughout the year. - · Assemble and publish a State Directory for distribution at the Organizational Meeting each year. - Assemble and publish the Program Guide for distribution at the Organizational Meeting each year. - Publish the Annual Report for the State Convention each year.

-In order to accomplish these many tasks, I will be calling upon many of you throughout the state for your assistance and input.
+To accomplish these many tasks, I will be calling upon many of you throughout the state for your assistance and input.
 I know that I can count on your help.